wdebeaum/web-audio-tree/README.md

 ## Linux Firefox MIDI workaround ##

-I have kind of a hacky workaround for adding just enough MIDI support to Firefox on Linux to get MIDI keyboard input working.
+I have kind of a hacky workaround for adding just enough MIDI support to Firefox versions 107 and below on Linux to get MIDI keyboard input working.
 It may also work for other browsers, but only on Linux.
 Follow these steps:

  - Once:
    - Install [lighttpd](https://www.lighttpd.net/).